 Takimoto Station→Mountain Summit Station→Mountain Summit→Akuba Pass→Mountain Summit

 After passing the summit of Mt.
 Mitake, you will see the stream of Nanashiro Falls while aiming for the top of the mountain.
 It takes about one hour to reach Akuba Pass.
 After passing Akuba Pass, it takes about 40 minutes to reach the summit of Mt.
-The summit of Mt.
-Otake has a good view and you can enjoy the rich natural scenery of Okutama.
+Otake, which has a good view and you can enjoy the rich natural scenery of Okutama.

 From Mitake Station, take the Nishi-Tokyo Bus from the bus stop on the left after exiting the station and get off at the cable car station (Takimoto Station).